 A student may be permitted to proceed into a completion period if they have met the requirements as outlined in the relevant milestones document.
+The Supervisory Panel will consider the amount of work remaining, and recommend a period of completion of between one and three terms.
 The recommendation will be considered by the RSPB who will: